-From this we can see that white-skinned people living in sunny Israel are highly 25hydroxyvitamin D deficient with respect to the African people sampled by Luxwolda et al. - and that (without proper vitamin D3 supplementation) almost everyone in the UK is even more deficient.
+From this we can see that white-skinned people living in sunny Israel are highly 25-hydroxyvitamin D deficient with respect to the African people sampled by Luxwolda et al. - and that (without proper vitamin D3 supplementation) almost everyone in the UK is even more deficient.

 This sample of 60 Africans is the best information we have about ancestral 25(OH)D levels.
 We should not assume that these African levels are optimal for all people, such as those in the UK today.
-Vitamin D3 is a vital compound for general health, but - since there is very little in food - without supplements it can only be obtained by exposing the inner layers of the skin to UV-B radiation around 290 to 315 nanometres wavelength (in order to get the necessary light around 295 to 297 nm), which always damages DNA and so raises the risk of skin cancer.
+Vitamin D3 is a vital compound for general health, but - since there is very little in food without supplements it can only be obtained by exposing the inner layers of the skin to UV-B radiation around 290 to 300 nanometres wavelength, which always damages DNA and so raises the risk of skin cancer.